smnorris/mit_onetool_data/dissdata/data/Communities/README.md

 A list of communities used in MIT's DISS application

 ## Description
-MIT's DSS applicatin is to report on a collection of communities/geographical areas.  defined as  Census Subdivisions (municipalities), First Nations, Census Divisions (Regional Districts) and Economic Regions.
+MIT's DSS application is to report on a collection of communities/geographical areas.
+These are defined as  Census Subdivisions (municipalities), First Nations, Census Divisions (Regional Districts) and Economic Regions.

 ## Source
 Statistics Canada census geographies via GeoBC